Sleep Apnoea and Co-morbid insomnia

 The Vicious Cycle:

-Sleep apnea and insomnia often create a vicious cycle, with each condition impacting and magnifying the effects of the other.
-The frequent disruptions in sleep due to apnea events can induce insomnia symptoms, while the increased stress and anxiety linked to insomnia can worsen the severity of sleep apnea.
+Sleep apnoea and insomnia often create a vicious cycle, with each condition impacting and magnifying the effects of the other.
+The frequent disruptions in sleep due to apnea events can induce insomnia symptoms, while the increased stress and anxiety linked to insomnia can worsen the severity of sleep apnoea.
 Breaking this cycle requires a thorough approach that recognises and tackles the distinct challenges presented by each disorder

 Treatment Strategies: